Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 Both Merge and Unified.to support agent tool-calling.
 The architectural difference between them shapes what the agent sees.

-For applications where current state matters — AI assistants reasoning about real-time customer context, copilots executing actions, agents performing writes that need immediate source-side confirmation — Unified MCP's pass-through reads avoid the staleness window that comes with sync-based architectures.
+For applications where current state matters — AI assistants reasoning about current customer context, copilots executing actions, agents performing writes that need immediate source-side confirmation — Unified MCP's pass-through reads avoid the staleness window that comes with sync-based architectures.

 What are the security and compliance postures?